Welcome to Frame Dance, I am so glad you are here!

 My education was filled with delight and excitement, challenge and growth.
 It was excellent, professional training.
 I also experienced harsh criticism, an unhealthy attitude toward the body, and the pressure to fit into someone else’s mold.
-I had a desire to reenvision dance training and performance into something empowering, smart, and accessible.
+But even through the difficulty, dance had a hold on me.
+It had so much good in it.

-In 2010, after performing professionally in Houston and abroad, I decided to establish Frame Dance and create a new model for dance education, one where dance is welcoming to all, healthy, loving, and exciting.
+In 2010, after performing professionally in Houston and abroad, I decided to establish Frame Dance and create a new model for dance creation and performance which has grown and bloomed into

-When you join Frame Dance, you join a community of people— beginners through professionals building culture through dance.
+When you join Frame Dance, you join a community of people.

 Founder & Artistic Director of Frame Dance

 Dubbed Houston’s “queen of curious locations,” Lydia Hance, is the Founder and Artistic Director of Frame Dance and the Chief Curator of Frame x Frame Film Festival.
 She has been named an Emerging Leader by Dance/USA and has led Frame Dance in performances and dance films from the Galveston pier onto the METRO light rail, in the backs of U Haul trucks, downtown tunnels, parks, and museums, stages, and warehouses throughout Texas for the past twelve years.
 Dance Magazine says, “Hance is a master of making dances in concert with a specific environment to both an invited and random audience.”